GraceUmutesi/wildLife-tracker/README.md

 # wildLife-tracker
 <h5>The application for the Forest Service to track animals during an environmental study.
 September 22,2019</h5>
 <h5>By **Grace Umutesi**</h5>
+## Description
+An app that tracks wildlife at a local animal park, Rangers are able to spot animals, both endangered and non-endangered<br>then record them in a sightings record.
 ## Setup/Installation Requirements
 <ul>
 <li>This  needs a text editor like intellijIDEA<li>